Islam0mar/LispDoor/README.md

 # LispDoor

-This is an **under construction** lisp1-dialect which is intended to be used on a microcontroller.
+This is a working **under construction** lisp1-dialect which is intended to be used on a microcontroller.

 Forked from [FemtoLisp](https://github.com/JeffBezanson/femtolisp) and [ECL](https://gitlab.com/embeddable-common-lisp/ecl).